-The 2013 CASEL Guide provides information on 25 SELect programs.
-These programs vary in the approach they take to promoting students’ social and emotional skills, but all have documented impact on students’ behavior and/or academic performance.
+The CASEL Guide provides information on many programs that vary in the approach they take to promoting students’ social and emotional skills, but all have documented impact on students’ behavior and/or academic performance.
 Traditionally, most SEL programs have used explicit lessons to teach students social and emotional skills.
 This was the most common approach of the SELect programs included in the 2013 Guide.
 This Guide also identified several evidence-based SEL programs that provide teachers with academic content while simultaneously promoting SEL.
 Other programs emphasize using teacher instructional and classroom management practices to create classroom environments that foster social, emotional, and academic competence.

 The CASEL Guide summarizes objective information about the characteristics of these nationally available, multi-year programs in a clear, easy-to-read “consumer report” format.
 CASEL considers the characteristics that are reviewed especially important for high-quality programming.
 They include the grade range that each program targets, whether the program offers students the opportunity to practice skills that are taught, and the settings (classroom, school, family, community) in which the program promotes and reinforces the target skills.
 Information about professional development and implementation support is also provided, along with details about the findings of the programs’ evaluation studies.
 If your district or school is just beginning to explore SEL, the Guide will help in your planning and selection of strong, evidence-based programs that serve your students’ needs.
 If you are seeking to deepen SEL practice you have already begun, the Guide will help you reflect on and augment your efforts.